 The more than $900 million in funds could be available for other spending priorities if it were not committed to pay down the growing unfunded liability.
 For perspective, this would amount to $16,117 per teacher.[ix]

 Trends in Education Revenue

 K-12 public education revenue comes from four main funding sources: Local, State, Federal and Other.
 Local revenue stems from property tax, specific ownership tax and other monies produced within the boundaries of a school district for the purpose of public education.
-This category includes mill levy overrides (see page 13 for a glossary of terms).
+This category includes mill levy overrides (see page 13 for a glossary of terms) and mills for bonded indebtedness.
 State revenue includes all funds collected by the state government that are then appropriated to school districts, including per pupil funding, program funding and other state grants and projects.
 Federal revenue is any money that is distributed to the school district from the federal government, whether directly or through an intervening agency such as the Colorado Department of Education.
 Federal dollars typically have specific regulations around how the money can be spent.
 Federal funding, for example, is used to support educational services for students with disabilities and English Language Learners and to fund programs at districts and schools that have a high proportion or number of low-income students.